lecy/CityBikeNYC/docs/index.md

 ```

 # Creating Shiny app
-Any Shiny app consists of three parts - global, server, and user interface (ui).
+Any Shiny app consists of three mandatory elements - global, server, and user interface (ui).
+More information about these elements is [here](https://shiny.rstudio.com/articles/scoping.html)

 # GLOBAL